 Red Snapper with Skirt Steak, Mofongo & Yucca

 Speaking of the mind-blowing food presentations at Vaca Brava in Old San Juan, the next Puerto Rican foods you must eat are their red snapper, skirt steak, mofongo, and yucca.
 The red snapper is a fried fish served on a vertical spit with the strips of skirt steak arranged on a bed of lettuce below it!
+It’s the type of dish you could easily recreate with an air fryer.

 The mofongo on the side is mashed plantains with garlic and contains chicken, steak, and a ridiculous amount of cheese.
 It’s topped with a red salsa that helps cut the thickness of the mofongo.
 The red snapper is full of tasty and tender meat, but the juiciest parts are the eyes, so don’t leave them!
 All in all, it’s an insanely eye-catching meal you will never forget!